JustWhit3/key-manager/README.md

 <p align="center"><img src="https://github.com/JustWhit3/key-manager/blob/main/img/examples/password_manager_state.png" width = "500"></p>

 This state contains the password manager tool.
 Here you can add, delete and modify passwords from the database; there is also a third button which gives a more detailed information about a given password.
-See the [corresponding paragraph](#how-passwords-are-protected) to understand how passwords are keeping safe.
+See the [corresponding paragraph](#how-passwords-are-protected) to understand how passwords are kept safe.
 Passwords are ordered in alphabetical order and can be searched through the corresponding tool.

 ### Password generator state

 <p align="center"><img src="https://github.com/JustWhit3/key-manager/blob/main/img/examples/password_generator_state.png" width = "500"></p>

 This state contains the password generator.
 Here you can generate strong and safe passwords and save them to clipboard with a click.
-You can also chose which kind of letters and symbols type you want to use for the password generation.
+You can also choose which kind of letters and symbols type you want to use for the password generation.

 ### Other states

-Other states are:

 - Add password state: